Career Development Specialist Salary

 Popular Skills for Career Development Specialist

-Career Development Specialists report using a diverse set of skills on the job.
+Career Development Specialists report using a wide range of professional skills.
 Most notably, skills in Human Resources, Training Program Development, Counseling, and Presentations are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Case Management.
-For most people, competency in Counseling indicates knowledge of Case Management.
+Skills that pay less than market rate include Case Management.
+Those familiar with Counseling also tend to know Case Management.

 Pay by Experience Level for Career Development Specialist